ryanmmoon/dir.ectory/content/guide/taken-name.md

 ---
-title: What if my name is already taken | Dir.ectory
+title: What if my name is already taken | HNS Directory
 heading: What if my name is already taken?
 excerpt:
 slug: taken-name